 The Tennessee State Library and Archives has microfilmed copies of the deeds for every county in Tennessee.
 The deeds records are arranged by the name of the seller/buyer (grantor/grantee).
 We do not have a means to search for a deed record by knowing the area or longitude & latitude of the property.
 Instructions and links to forms for ordering a search of the deed records can be found in Ordering Deeds.
-The Library and Archives does NOT accept e-mail or telephone request to search the deed records.

 When a deed search is requested, we follow these procedures: